What is Agentic AI? The Next Big Thing in Artificial Intelligence

 The current momentum around agentic AI is just the beginning.
 As businesses test the capabilities of these systems, we are already seeing a shift in how teams approach automation, decision-making, and system design.

-In the near term, expect AI agents to gain stronger memory, better coordination, and more precision when working across tasks.
+In the near term, AI agents will be expected to gain stronger memory, better coordination, and more precision when working across tasks.
 New models will focus on reliability, avoiding overreach, and improving error handling.

 Longer-term progress will likely center around three key areas: